wso2/carbon-kernel/distribution/carbon-home/README.txt

 ----------------------
 1. Extract the downloaded zip file
 2. Run the wso2server.sh or wso2server.bat file in the bin directory
-3. You can enable/disable OSGi Console by un-commenting or commenting our the osgi.console property in CARBON_HOME/repository/cont/osgi/launch.properties file.
+3. You can enable/disable OSGi Console by un-commenting the osgi.console property in CARBON_HOME/repository/cont/osgi/launch.properties file.
 4. You can enable OSGi debug logs by un-commenting the osgi.debug property in CARBON_HOME/repository/cont/osgi/launch.properties file

 Hardware Requirements
 -------------------